 My essential point is this:

 Initially, Zoom (or Google Meet or Microsoft Teams), telemedicine, streaming, online classes, document sharing tools like Google Docs, collaboration tools like Slack or data.world, digital signatures, online or curbside shopping, instant message apps, and so much else were akin to floating planks in a brutal storm.
 Some of us were more familiar with them than others — those of us in the tech sector had a head start to be sure.
-So did the digital natives, who don’t remember a world without the internet and who certainly have never used a rotary phone.
+So did the digital natives, who don’t remember a world without the internet and who certainly never used a rotary phone.
 But all of us grasped these relatively new creations, often in desperation, to keep lives and families together and companies afloat.

 Not just handy workaround but building blocks of a new society